julianstanley/gfpopgui/docs/welcome.md

 ---
 id: welcome
-title: Welcome to the gfpop-gui docs!
+title: Welcome to the gfpopgui docs!
 ---

 Last updated: 30 May, 2020